37 Best Things To Do In Florence, Italy

 Apparently as old as the Palazzo Vecchio and as adored as Dante’s poetry, try one of these sandwiches for a taste of Florentine street food deliciousness.
 ‘Lampredotto’ is the local word for eels, as the meat resembles them in shape and color.

-Filled with tender slices of tripe (the 4th or final stomach of the cow) which have been boiled in onion, celery and tomato broth, it is garnished with salsa verde, a spicy green sauce.
+It is filled with tender slices of tripe (the fourth or final stomach of the cow) boiled in onion, celery, and tomato broth.
+It is garnished with salsa verde, a spicy green sauce.

 Dotted around the markets of Florence, you can find ‘lampredottai’ spots.
 The panino costs only €3.50.
 To name a few, L’Antico Trippaio can be found in Piazza dei Cimatori and the Trippaio Pollini on via de’ Macci (Sant’Ambrogio area).

-It can be enjoyed in between church-hopping, or when exploring the Mercato Centrale.
-It’s not exactly light food, and not the thing to try if you are a picky eater.
+It can be enjoyed between church-hopping or when exploring the Mercato Centrale.
+It’s not exactly light food, and it’s not the thing to try if you are a picky eater.
 But if you are as adventurous with food as you are with your trips, this is one of the tastiest things to do in Florence.

 Wine Tasting

-There are many wine tasting tours that you can book online and they are definitely one of the top things to do in Florence you should not miss.
-Tours typically take you to Chianti wineries, and they normally include traditional Italian antipasti (picture a cutting board filled to the brim with salami, cheese, prosciutto, coppa and other delicious cold cuts).
+There are many wine-tasting tours that you can book online, and they are definitely one of the top things to do in Florence you should not miss.
+Tours typically take you to Chianti wineries and normally include traditional Italian antipasti (picture a cutting board filled to the brim with salami, cheese, prosciutto, coppa, and other delicious cold cuts).

 sesto on arno